jenkins-x/jx-docs/content/developing/create-quickstart.md

 $ jx create quickstart  -f http
 ```

+The source of these Quickstarts are maintained in [this Github org](https://github.com/jenkins-x-quickstarts).

 Once you have chosen the project to create and given it a name the following is automated for you:

 * creates a new application from the quickstart in a sub directory